basharagb/replica-view-studio/scratchpad.md

 - Working tree is clean (no uncommitted changes)
 - Need to safely merge to main without losing any work

-### Safe Merge Plan
+### Safe Merge Plan ✅ COMPLETED
-- [ ] Push current branch changes to origin first
+- [x] Push current branch changes to origin first
-- [ ] Switch to main branch and pull latest changes
+- [x] Switch to main branch and pull latest changes
-- [ ] Create backup branch as safety measure
+- [x] Create backup branch as safety measure (`backup-main-before-merge`)
-- [ ] Merge maintenance branch into main
+- [x] Merge maintenance branch into main
-- [ ] Push merged changes to main
+- [x] Push merged changes to main
-- [ ] Verify all changes are preserved
+- [x] Verify all changes are preserved

+### ✅ SUCCESS - Safe Git Merge Completed!
+All changes have been successfully and safely merged to main:
+- Your maintenance-cable-testing-improvements changes are now in main
+- Your friend's changes from main have been preserved
+- Created backup branch `backup-main-before-merge` for safety
+- Main branch now contains all combined changes
+- Remote origin/main is up to date